 It depends.
 Home batteries hold enough power to run a home for around 4 – 6 hours.
 If you live in an area with Time-of-Use (ToU) billing, you can use your batteries to power your home during peak rates and save considerably.
 If those peak rates are in the evening, after the sun goes down, they can make a lot of sense.
 They could help you avoid paying the highest rates.
 Home batteries make a lot of sense in California due to the state’s high peak ToU rates.
 California residents are also eligible for a state incentive for batteries called the Self Generation Incentive Program.
 It pays up to $400 per kilowatt-hour of installed battery capacity.
 Freedom Forever carries the LG Chem Cell RESU 10H home battery which has a capacity of 9.8 kilowatt-hours.
 That makes it eligible for an SGIP incentive of up to $3,980.

 Batteries are warrantied to last for only ten years.
 Because of this, to figure out if they make sense financially, you’ll need to calculate how much you’ll save over ten years by avoiding peak ToU rates.
 If the amount you’ll save is higher than the batteries’ price, then batteries may make sense for you.

 Should you buy your solar power system, lease it, or choose a Power Production Agreement (PPA)?

 Purchase: The decision to buy depends on your finances.
 If you have good credit, you’ll get the highest return on investment from your solar power system by buying it.
 Even after loan costs are figured in, purchasing gives you your best bang for the buck when going solar.
 Some finance companies offer more aggressive financing than others, so shop around.
-You may be able to get financed even with a FICO score as low as 600.
+Freedom Forever is able to provide zero-down financing even with a FICO score as low as 600.